-

 So who does data cleaning?
 Having data analysts and experts to hand is ideal when you’re digging into data sets – but it’s not a strict requirement when it comes to data cleaning.
 Ultimately, the level of expertise needed for cleaning data depends on the complexity of the dataset and the specific cleaning tasks involved.
 While a data analyst or data scientist may excel in performing advanced data cleaning tasks, simpler cleaning tasks can often be handled by individuals with basic data manipulation skills using tools like spreadsheets or specialized software packages.

-When dealing with smaller data sets, you may be able to clean your data manually.
+When dealing with smaller data sets, you may be able to clean erroneous data manually.
 However, as your organization, campaigns, and datasets grow, you will need to employ more sophisticated tools that can identify errors and clean the data for you.

 How it's done depends on the data set